-District human resource practices are distinct from typical public schools in important ways.
+The charter district's human resource practices are distinct from typical public schools in important ways.
 In particular, teacher dismissals and promotions represent the autonomous decisions of local school and district administrators - unrestricted by any external contracts or policies.
 Teachers' employment contracts are negotiated individually, and do not stipulate any fixed teacher tenure.
-As detailed in Table 1, the rate of teacher dismissals (7.2 percent) in this district is high relative to typical public school dismissal rates.
+As detailed in Table 1, the rate of dismissals among evaluated teachers (7.2 percent) in this district is high relative to typical public school dismissal rates.
+The dismissal rate among teachers in their first or second year in the district is somewhat higher, at 8.1 percent.

-District schools also operate in a distinct accountability context.
+Charter district schools also operate in a distinct accountability context.
 Individual schools are awarded charters for a period of between three to five years, after which they must demonstrate success relative to specific performance criteria in order to renew their license.
 In addition to adhering to basic regulations (e.g. safe, hygienic facilities), the criteria assessed consist primarily of explicit goals for student academic performance on state standardized tests, and the successful enrollment and retention of a full cohort of students, including a sufficient proportion of students who are economically or academically disadvantaged.